Broken Arrow (1996 film): Plot

-Hale deduces that Deakins intends to use a train to transport the warhead.
-Stowing away on the train, Carmichael tries to sabotage the warhead, but is caught by Deakins, who arms it.
+The U.S. Government is now aware that Deakins betrayed them as he issued a ransom video.
+Hale deduces that Deakins intends to use a train to transport the warhead to Denver.
+Stowing away on the train, Carmichael kills one of the mercenaries and tries to sabotage the warhead, but is caught by Deakins, who arms it.
 Catching up on a helicopter, Hale saves Carmichael before Deakins can kill her.
-A gunfight ensues, causing the helicopter to crash, with most of the mercenaries dying in the aftermath.
+A gunfight ensues, causing the helicopter to crash, killing Wilkins and his pilot, with most of the mercenaries dying in the aftermath.

-Deakins has prepared a remote control that can either disarm or detonate the warhead and prepares to leave on his own getaway helicopter.
-Hale sabotages the helicopter's fuel pump, causing it to explode and leaving Deakins stranded with the ticking bomb.
-Deakins shortens the countdown timer out of spite.
-Hale sneaks up on him and engages in a gun battle with Deakins.
+Deakins has prepared a remote control that can either disarm or detonate the warhead and prepares to leave in his own getaway helicopter.
+Hale sabotages the helicopter's fuel pump, causing it to explode and leaving Deakins and Kelly stranded with the ticking bomb.
+Deakins shortens the countdown timer out of spite, however, this does not sit well with Kelly.
+Hale sneaks up on them and engages in a gun battle with Deakins, but not before sending Kelly off a bridge to his death.

 Carmichael detaches the section of the train with the bomb, but gets into a shootout with the engineer.
 The engineer is killed and falls on the train brakes, allowing the detached boxcars to catch up.
 Deakins still has the remote detonator, so he forces Hale to drop his gun and challenges him to a fight.
 Hale overpowers Deakins, acquires the remote detonator, disarms the warhead, and leaps out of the train.
 Carmichael also jumps from the train before the detached boxcars catch up and collide.
 The hurtling warhead flies towards Deakins, who stands in the way of it, launching him into a stack of oil barrels, causing the train to derail and the barrels to explode, killing him.

 After the explosion, Hale and Carmichael embrace and formally introduce themselves for the first time.